Controlling the snap-through behavior of an elastica strip by cuts: Conclusion

 \section{Conclusion}

-The results reveal an interesting phenomenon: by carefully designing the cut patterns, it is possible to control the mode of stability loss for kirigami arches under vertical loads.
+The results reveal an interesting phenomenon: by carefully designing the cut patterns, it is possible to control the mode of stability loss for a partially cut elastica under vertical loads.
 We demonstrated examples in which snap-through disappears for certain cut patterns, as well as cases in which cuts enforce symmetric stability loss.
 As a result, cuts can significantly alter the overall stability characteristics.

 For larger support distances ($B=0.5L$ and $B=0.75L$), the structure goes through snap-through at a limit point bifurcation in general, but the limit point disappears for certain $a$ and $b$ parameter pairs and the structure goes to the inverted position through stable shapes without exhibiting snap-through.
 Therefore, introducing cuts can suppress stability loss and enforce monotonic monostability.